 Strategies for Fighting a Burglary Charge

-Challenging the intent or lack of evidence in the case can be effective strategies for fighting a burglary charge.
+Challenging the intent or lack of evidence in the case can be an effective strategy for fighting a burglary charge.

 If the defense can show that there was no intention to commit any crime, it may be possible to challenge the charges successfully.
 This defense becomes particularly important when insufficient evidence links the defendant’s actions with an intended theft or felony.